 Say: I know how hard this is for you right now.
 I’m here for you.

-Loneliness and social isolation are significant problems for all people, and they underlie many mental and physical health complications, including eating disorders.
-Going to college is a major social transition, and our kids may need help navigating the social systems on campus.
+Loneliness and social isolation are significant problems for all people.
+They underlie many mental and physical health complications, including eating disorders.
+Going to college is a major life transition, and our kids may need help navigating the social systems on campus.

 Talk to your child about options, which range from on-campus clubs, teams and programs, to off-campus volunteer opportunities.
 Even a low-stress job can be grounding and provide a sense of social connection and purpose for a child.